chromo eval

 fix --mode conservative Fix planner mode used to prepare candidate rows.

-scaffold, gapfill --ordered-fasta required Final ordered FASTA from chromo sort.
+scaffold, gapfill --ordered-fasta input mode Final ordered FASTA from chromo sort; required with --assignments.

-scaffold, gapfill --assignments required Matching <prefix>.contig_assignments.tsv from chromo sort.
+scaffold, gapfill --assignments input mode Matching <prefix>.contig_assignments.tsv from chromo sort; required with --ordered-fasta.

 scaffold --fixed-gap-bp none Prepare rows using fixed gaps instead of inferred gaps.